 Students who wish to see the nurse during class time should report to the classroom teacher first.
-The teacher will fill out a "Permit to See Nurse" pass, which the student will take to the nurse.
-If/when the student returns to class, the student will return the permit to the classroom teacher, including an indication of times and the nurse's signature.
-If a student is injured in class or at an activity, the adult in charge must complete an Accident/Injury Report within 24 hours and submit the completed form to the nurse.
+The teacher will fill out a "Student Services Pass", which the student will take to the nurse.
+If/when the student returns to class, the student will return the pass to the classroom teacher, including an indication of times and the nurse's signature.